vinsol-spree-contrib/spree-loyalty-points/README.md

 * **View my points**:If a user wants to view his Loyalty Points balance he can go to “My Account” page.
 * **Changing system currency**:Loyalty Points can be set only for one operating currency at any time.
 If Admin wants to change currency for the App, he/she needs to reset Loyalty Points Settings by considering that currency.
-* **Cancelling Order **:If Admin wants to “Cancel” order, He/She needs to “Credit” Loyalty Points manually into the User’s account by following below mentioned steps
+* **Cancelling order **:If Admin wants to “Cancel” order, He/She needs to “Credit” Loyalty Points manually into the User’s account by following below mentioned steps:

   - Go to Users tab
   - Select the User